Ke (surname)

 Ke (柯 (Kē)) is a Chinese surname.
 It originally appeared on the Hundred Family Surnames.
 As of 2006 was no longer one of the top 100 most common surnames.
 A 2013 study found that it was the 145th most common surname, shared by 1.06 million people or 0.080% of the population, with the province most being Hubei.
-It is also spelled as Quah, Qua, Kua, Kuah, Kwa, Ke, Ker, Ko, Kok, Or or O in English.
+It is also spelled as Quah, Qua, Kua, Kuah, Kwa, Ke, Ker, Ko, Koa, Kok, or O in English, owing to variations in dialect (for instance, O derives from the Cantonese pronunciation of the character) or romanisation system (compare Ke, which derives from Pinyin, with Ko, which derives from Wade-Giles.)

-It is O in Cantonese. ()

 Origin

 There are several origins of this last name: